bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Sample screen, navigation link." />
 </p>

-These are the items that will show on the page, so over here currently without any JavaScript, these items will just show in here.
+<p>These are the items that will show on the page, so over here currently
+without any JavaScript, these items will just show in here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 61. styles.css - main display flex, flex-direction row-reverse (40) ~~~~~~~~~~~~-->
 <p align="center" width="100%">